cosiner/flag/README.md

 # Documentation
 Documentation can be found at [Godoc](https://godoc.org/github.com/cosiner/flag)

 # Features
-* Slice
+* Support types: bool, string, all number types(except complex), slice of bool, string, number.
+* Embed structure as subcommand.
+* Multiple flag names, e.g. '-z, -gz, -gzip, --gz, --gzip'
+* '-' to ensure next argument must be a flag, e.g.
+* '--' to ensure next argument must be a value, e.g. 'rm -- -a.go' to delete file '-a.go'
+* Support '=', e.g. '-a=b', '-a=true'
+* Support single bool flag, e.g. '-rm' is equal to '-rm=false'
+* Support multiple single flags: e.g. '-zcf a.tgz' is equal to '-z -c -f a.tgz'
+* Support '-I/usr/include' like format, the character next to '-' must be a alphabet, and the next next must not be.
+* Support catch non-flag values, e.g. 'tar -zcf a.tgz a.go b.go' will catch the values ['a.go', 'b.go']
 * Default value
-* Selectable values
+* Select values
-* Environment variable parsing
+* Environment variable
-* Infinite sub command levels
-* Structure parsing

-# Supported types
-* bool
-* string
-* integer, unsigned integer and float (int8, int16, int32, int64, int, uint..., float32, float64)
-* slice of above types
-* embed structure as sub-flagset.

-# Argument splitting rules
-* `-` identify that the next argument must be a flag.
-It's a value if it's the last argument.
-   E.g., `['./cmd', '-', '-output', 'a.out']`.
-* `--` identify that the next argument must be a value.
-It's a value if it's the last argument.
-  E.g., `['./cmd', '-files', '--', '-a=b', '--', '-b.md']`.
-* Flags contains '='(except as the begin or end) will be separated into a flag and a value.
-  E.g., `['./cmd', '-a=b']`.
-* Flags begin with '--' must be a flag.
-  E.g., `['./cmd', '--input', 'file']`.
-* Flags begin with '-' must be a flag, also it can be split to multiple flags.
-  - If each character is flag, it will be split completely.
-    E.g., `['tar', '-zcf', 'a.tgz', '-input', 'a']`
-    will be split as `['tar', '-z', '-c', '-f', 'a.tgz', '-input', 'a']`.
-  - If first character is a flag, it will be split into two part.
-    E.g., `['-I/usr/include']` will be split as `['-I', '/usr/include']`.
-  - Otherwise, it was recognized as a whole flag.
-    E.g., `['./cmd', '-file', 'a.out']`.
-* Other words will be recognized as a flag set name if possible, otherwise it's a value argument.
-    E.g., `['./cmd', 'build', '-o', 'cmd']`.
+* Duplicate flag names detect

 # Parsing
 * Flag/FlagSet
-  * Names(tag: 'names'): split by ',', fully custom: short, long, with or without '-'.
+  * Names(tag: 'names'): split by ',', fully custom: short, long, with or without '-'/'--'.
   * Arglist(tag: 'arglist'): show commandline of flag or flag set, E.g., `-input INPUT -output OUTPUT... -t 'tag list'`.
   * Usage(tag: 'usage'): the short help message for this flag or flag set, E.g., `build       compile packages and dependencies`.
-  * Desc(tag: 'desc'): long description for this flag or flag set,
-    will be split to multiple lines and format with same indents.
+  * Desc(tag: 'desc'): long description for this flag or flag set,  it will be split to multiple lines and format with same indents.
   * Ptr(field pointer for Flag, field 'Enable bool' for FlagSet): result pointer

 * Flag (structure field)